kristinabrueva/dr-reardon-website/README.md

 ## Publishing a new article

-You can create a new article by adding a `my-article-ulr.md` file in the `/pages/articles` folder.
+You can create a new article by adding a `my-article-url.md` file in the `/pages/articles` folder.
 The site will auto-update as you edit these files.
-If you want to add pictures to the article you create a new foled `my-article-ulr` instead with `index.mdx` and picture files in it.
+If you want to add pictures to the article you create a new foled `my-article-url` instead with `index.mdx` and picture files in it.